coverclock/com-diag-hazer/README.md

 Hazer recognizes the following proprietary NMEA-style sentences as special cases.

 * PMTK - emitted and/or accepted by some GTop/MTK devices.
+* PSRF - emitted and/or accepted by some SiRF devices.
 * PUBX - emitted and/or accepted by some u-blox devices.

 Yodel recognizes the following received UBX messages.